-The minimum distance between the measurement antenna and the smallest sphere enclosing the BS must be at least 2λ.
-More details about the necessary conditions for accurate power density measurements close to BS are included in annex F.
+The minimum distance between the measurement antenna and the smallest sphere enclosing the BS must be at least 2λ and the test distance must be at least the far-field distance of the measurement antenna when considering the TRP measurements under far field conditions.
+More details about the necessary conditions for accurate power density-based measurements close to BS are included in annex F.

-When measuring radiated power, at each measurement point, two partial results for two orthogonal polarizations needs to be added.
-These can be the θ and φ polarizations or any pair of orthogonal polarizations.
+When measuring radiated power, at each measurement point, two partial results for two orthogonal polarizations needs to be summed.
+These can be the θ and ϕ polarizations or any pair of orthogonal polarizations.